 No joke, I was more afraid of needles and doctors than I was of the idea of having a baby accidentally on the side of the road.
 Call me crazy, but I kept hoping for it because I didn’t want to end up at the hospital surrounded by white coats and hooked up to machines.

 My research and subsequent natural birth preparation class solidified my fear of having unnecessary interventions in the birthing process.
-The more I learned, the less my desire to have a natural birth was about the needles (though they still frightened me), but more about my ability to birth my baby without fear and drugs.
+The more I learned, the less my desire to have a natural birth was about the needles (though they still frightened me.

 One of the main things I learned is that one intervention increases your chances for subsequent interventions.
 This, in turn, greatly increases your chances for your natural birth plans to end up in cesarean section.